Zach LeDay

-Zachary Vincent LeDay (born May 30, 1994) is an American-born naturalized Azerbaijani professional basketball player player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Zachary Vincent LeDay (born May 30, 1994) is an American-born naturalized Azerbaijani professional basketball player for Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.
 He played college basketball for the University of South Florida and Virginia Tech.
 At a height of 2.02 m (6'7 ") tall, and a weight of 107 kg (235 lbs.), LeDay primarily plays at the power forward position.

 Early life and college career

 LeDay attended Skyline High School in Dallas, then transferred for his senior year to The Colony High School in The Colony, Texas.

 LeDay played two years at South Florida, where he averaged 3.4 points and 2.5 rebounds in his sophomore year.
 On June 4, 2014, LeDay transferred from South Florida to Virginia Tech, but sat out first season at Virginia Tech per NCAA transfer rules.

 In his senior year at Virginia Tech, LeDay averaged 16.4 points, 7.3 rebounds and 1.2 assists per game.
 He under new coach Buzz Williams led Virginia Tech to first NCAA tournament in 10 years.

 On March 12, 2017, LeDay was named to the ACC All-Tournament Second Team.

 He participated in the Portsmouth Invitational Tournament following his senior season, averaging 18.9 points and 9.6 rebounds in three games played.
 LeDay was named to the Portsmouth Invitational Tournament All-Tournament First Team.